which-distro/os-release/README.md

 >
 > Mr.Nobody: NOOOO!!!
 Do NOT quote me on that!!!!!

-in this case, we turn `NAME` into lowercase, replace non-alphabetic characters with `_`, and use this as its directory name.
+in this case, we turn its `NAME` into lowercase, replace non-alphabetic characters with `_`, and use this as the directory name.

-For `os-release` files under the distro directory, if this distro is rolling-based (then there should be ONLY one file), we simply name it with the directory name.
-Otherwise, we name them with their `VERSION_ID`, if this field is not present (God, fix this plz!!!), we name them with increasing number (1, 2, 3...).
+For `os-release` files under the distro directory, if the distro is rolling-based (then there should be ONLY one file), we simply name it with the directory name.
+Otherwise, we name them with their `VERSION_ID`, if this field is not present (God, fix this plz!), we name them with increasing numbers (1, 2, 3...).

-For distros that have variants, like `fedora`, we create sub-directories with name set to its `VARIANT_ID`.
+For distros that have variants, like `fedora`, we create sub-directory with name set to its `VARIANT_ID`.

 ## Discontinued Distros